Artifact Puzzles - Kandinsky Squares With Concentric Circles Wooden Jigsaw Puzzle

 FREE SHIPPING

-This color-tastic 191 piece wooden jigsaw puzzle has trapezoidal pieces with non-unique connectors and no whimsies, which means pieces can fit in wrong, but the artwork will make any mistakes obvious (puzzle design by Jef Bambas), so overall this puzzle is average hard for it's piece count.
+This color-tastic 191 piece wooden jigsaw puzzle has trapezoidal pieces with non-unique connectors and no whimsies, which means pieces can fit in wrong, but the artwork will make any mistakes obvious (puzzle design by Jef Bambas), so overall this puzzle is average hard for its piece count.

 Like all our puzzles, laser-cut from 1/4"thick wood.